Ramy9999/fgg/README.md

 Note: the python deep learning app will take a bit of time (because it is large) to give you the localhost link where you will see the web app in action.

+Or you can go to this link: https://fgg-7oqlzrgw7q-uc.a.run.app/

 And that is it, you can play and test the code.